openvinotoolkit/openvino/docs/dev/build_android.md

 # Build OpenVINO™ Runtime for Android systems

-This article describes how to build Inference Engine for Android operating systems.
+This article describes how to build OpenVINO for Android operating systems.

 ## Software requirements